Plumsail/actions/source/flow/actions/sharepoint-processing.rst

 Remove User from SharePoint Group
 -----------------------------------------
-Removes a user from a specific SharePoint group with the help of Microsoft Flow.
+Removes a user from a specific SharePoint group with the help of Power Automate (Microsoft Flow).

 .. rubric:: Input Parameters